Timeline: Takata air bag recalls

 2009:

-* Dec 24 – Gurjit Rathore is killed in Virginia when the air bag in a 2001 Honda Accord explodes after a minor accident, severing arteries in her neck, court documents show.
+* Dec 24 - Gurjit Rathore is killed in Virginia when the air bag in a 2001 Honda Accord explodes, severing arteries in her neck, court documents show.
 Her family sues Honda and Takata for more than $75 million in April 2011, claiming they knew of the air bag problems as early as 2004.
 Honda and Takata settle in January 2013 for $3 million, according to court documents.

 2010: